menu

 Demographics

-The percentage of people in Indian Lake who are college-educated is somewhat higher than the average US community of 21.84%: 26.33% of adults in Indian Lake have at least a bachelor's degree.
+The overall education level of Indian Lake is somewhat higher than in the average US city of 21.84%: 26.33% of adults 25 and older in the town have at least a bachelor's degree.

 The per capita income in Indian Lake in 2022 was $48,334, which is upper middle income relative to New York, and wealthy relative to the rest of the US.
 This equates to an annual income of $193,336 for a family of four.
 However, Indian Lake contains both very wealthy and poor people as well.